apache/openwhisk/proposals/POEM-3-action-limit-for-namespace.md

 ### Limit document for CouchDB

-You can set namespace limits with `{namespace}/limits` document just like any other existing settings (invocationsPerMinute, concurrentInvocations..).
+You can set namespace limits with `{namespace}/limits` document just like any other existing settings (e.g., invocationsPerMinute, concurrentInvocations).

 ```json
 {